Paul and Peter agreed in Jerusalem but in Antioch, Paul had to publicly reprimand Peter.

 On the basis of this revelation Peter “used to eat with the Gentiles” (1:12).
 In fact, before the arrival of “the party of the circumcision” Peter lived “like the Gentiles and not like the Jews” (1:14).

-Peter stood condemned for acting contrary to this vision – “But when they (the men from James) came, he began to withdraw and hold himself aloof” (2:12).
+“But when they (the men from James) came, he began to withdraw and hold himself aloof” (2:12).
 Since this is stated as the opposite of eating with Gentiles, “he began to draw back and separate himself from the Gentiles” (2:12 NIV).
 He thereby acted contrary to the vision God gave him, and for that reason “stood condemned” (2:11).

-The same distortion as in Galatia – These verses report something that happened in Antioch, not in Galatia, but since this is mentioned in this letter, which intends to correct the distortion in Galatia, it is implied to be the same distortion.
+These verses report something that happened in Antioch, not in Galatia, but since this is mentioned in this letter, which intends to correct the distortion in Galatia, it is implied to be the same distortion.

 Secondly, at that time Jews were still probably in the majority in the church, and occupied most of the leadership positions.
 Since the distortion originated with them, it probably had strong support in the church.